 Installing a preview version

 Preview releases of PowerShell 7 install to

-be run side-by-side with non-preview releases of PowerShell.
-PowerShell 7.4 will be the
+run side-by-side with non-preview releases of PowerShell.
+PowerShell 7.4 is the next preview

 Upgrading an existing installation

-When the installed version is not an LTS version, PowerShell upgrades to the latest stable version.
+When the installed version isn't an LTS version, PowerShell upgrades to the latest stable version.